obaidpervaizgill/AtomicScala/README.md

 **By Obaid Pervaiz Gill**

-**This notebook covers my aim at learning Scala and software engineering principles from the best developers**
+**This code base covers my aim at learning Scala and software engineering principles from the best developers**

 **In this repository, I try setting up a code repository using examples from Atomic Scala book.
 I do the following steps;**